Once a leading polluter, the UK is now trying to lead on climate change

 For private companies, the government’s messaging has been muddled.
 EDF said it would like to build more onshore wind farms, but local resistance and lack of incentives has made it less attractive.
 And the government has struggled to line up financing for a new generation of nuclear plants.

-“We’re only a quarter of the way toward the decarbonized energy system that the prime minister set as a goal for 2035,” said Spence, of EDF.
+“We’re only a quarter of the way toward the decarbonised energy system that the prime minister set as a goal for 2035,” said Spence, of EDF.

 For all of Britain’s agenda-setting, there is also a sense among activists and experts that there is only so much a midsize country can do to solve a planetary problem.
 Its total emissions account for barely 1% of the world’s total.
 China accounts for nearly 30%, and the United States for 14%.